Carolyn Attneave: Career and research

 The Carolyn Attneave Diversity Award, given out annually by the American Psychological Association, is named after her and recognizes "the promotion of diversity in family psychology."

+Her career has been recognized as laying the groundwork for contemporary multicultural psychology and culturally competent mental health care.
+Scholars have described her as the most well-known psychologist of American Indian background (Trimble & Clearing-Sky, 2009).
+Her emphasis on Indigenous models of healing anticipated later developments in community-based psychology and cultural humility.

-In 2019 Stanford University’s Serra House where the Clayman Institute for Gender Research is located was renamed the Carolyn Lewis Attneave House.
+In 2019, Stanford University’s Serra House where the Clayman Institute for Gender Research is located was renamed the Carolyn Lewis Attneave House.
 It was formerly named after Junípero Serra.